twin-bridges/ansible-ons/day3/examples/debugging/debugging_cheatsheet.md

 ## Its basically always YAML!

-If you're fighting YAML syntax/formatting issues, its worht giving this article a [read](https://www.redhat.com/sysadmin/yaml-tips).
+If you're fighting YAML syntax/formatting issues, its worth giving this article a [read](https://www.redhat.com/sysadmin/yaml-tips).

 Our favorite tips from the linked article: